IHE/IHE-MetadataHandbook/README.md

 	* authorSpecialty, authorRole, practiceSettingCode
 * Define expected use and the minimal accuracy for each of the date-time attributes
 	* creationTime, service timeframe
-## 3.7 Use the guidance in the Handbook to assemble the metadata set
+## 3.7 Use the Guidance in the Handbook to Assemble the Metadata Set
 [Section 4](#4-metadata-principles-and-guidelines) of this document provides principles, guidelines and other considerations for the refinement of a few critical metadata.
 In the definition process, keep the following action points in mind:
 * Define a recommended value set, and/or a required value set for coded attributes
 	* It is better to start with small value sets for any coded attribute.
 It is far easier to expand a value set than it is to correct historic data that was liberally published;